zhaox97/Nebula/README.md

 # Installation
 There are two different installation strategies: Using Docker or following more traditional installation strategies.
 Docker lets you get a new machine up and running within minutes, but it can require rebuilding Docker images to see changes reflected in one of our UIs, depending on what you're changing and how you're running your Docker containers.

 Regardless of which method you choose, you first need to **clone this repository (and the CosmosD3 and Nebula-Pipeline repositories)** onto your local machine.
+(Be sure you have git installed, and install it [here](https://git-scm.com/downloads) if you don't have it already.
+You don't need the GUI; the command line tool should be sufficient and will likely cause you fewer issues with this project.)
 When initialing cloning from git, be sure to either run `git clone` with the `--recursive` flag (recommended), or run `git submodule init` followed by `git submodule update` to pull in the CosmosD3 and Nebula-Pipeline submodules.

 ## Docker Installation
-Make sure you have a version of **Docker** installed from [the official website](https://docs.docker.com/install/) (look to the menu on the left to get a version installed for your OS, making sure to double check your system requirements and installing the older Docker Toolbox if necessary).
+Make sure you have a version of **Docker** installed from [the official website](https://docs.docker.com/install/) (look to the menu on the left to get a version installed for your OS, making sure to double check your system requirements and installing the older Docker Toolbox if necessary, and note that **Docker Desktop is not compatible with VirtualBox**).
 Just about any version of Docker should do; we are just using *images* and *containers*, not *services*, *networks*, or any other Docker features.

 Before you can do much with Docker, you may have to get a *Docker daemon* running.
+The steps you take depend on your OS and whether you are using Docker Desktop or Docker Toolbox.
+As you go through these steps, pay attention to your terminal output as there may be additional commands listed for you to run in order to complete this setup.
+If you run into issues, please read [this page](https://docs.docker.com/machine/get-started/) for more guidance.

+* **Docker Toolbox on Mac OS**:
 To get the default daemon running, these commands can be helpful (when in doubt, you can run all 3 in this order; more information is available [here](https://stackoverflow.com/questions/21871479/docker-cant-connect-to-docker-daemon)):
 * `docker-machine start` # Start virtual machine for docker
 * `docker-machine env`  # Get environment variables
 * `eval "$(docker-machine env default)"` # Set environment variables

+* **Docker Desktop on Mac OS**:
+You likely will not have to do any additional setup; Docker Desktop should be able to run straight from the installation.

+* **Docker Desktop on Windows**:
+Follow the instructions listed [here](https://docs.docker.com/machine/drivers/hyper-v/) to get Hyper-V running.
+Note that Step 2 is not optional if you haven’t done it before. **Be sure that you are running PowerShell as administrator as you use Docker.** At the end, you will likely need to run `docker-machine create`.

+* **All OS's**:
+Once you have done any preliminary setup steps, you may have to run `docker-machine start` to actually start the default machine.
+Addtionally, if the docker machine ever stops, you will not be able to run any containers.
+If this happens, simply use this command again (along with any others that may come up in your terminal) to start the default machine.

 Next, **`cd` into the directory** where your cloned repository lives.
 You should see a Dockerfile there, which specifies what a Docker image should look like (including all dependencies) and what it should do on startup (as defined by CMD).
 To **build your Docker image**, run